de-centralized-systems/sssmp/docs/Specification.md

 computed with the method specified in [Section Sharing](#Sharing).
 Implementations MUST be able to successfully recover the shared secret $s$, if all given shares are *valid* and a *sufficient number* of shares is provided.
-* A share is considered valid if it was generated according this specification.
+* A share is considered valid, if it was generated according this specification.
-* The number of shares provided is sufficient if it matches or exceeds the secret sharing threshold used during the sharing process.
+* The number of shares provided is sufficient, if it matches or exceeds the secret sharing threshold used during the sharing process.

 Implementation MAY provide additional functionality to aid with the recovery process in case invalid shares are